-Local media and opposition activists on Saturday reported that gunfire was heard from inside the prison as it burned.
-Amateur videos posted online showed a thick plume of dark smoke rising from the prison located on the outskirts of the capital.
+Local media and opposition activists on Saturday reported gunfire heard from the prison as it burned.
+Amateur videos posted online showed a thick plume of dark smoke rising from the site on the outskirts of the city.

-Many of the inmates at Qilinto were arrested in ongoing government crackdowns against months of protests in the central Oromo region and elsewhere.
+Qilinto houses many of those arrested in an ongoing government crackdown against months of protests in the central Oromo region and elsewhere.

-Though demonstrations started among the Oromo, Ethiopia's largest ethnic group, protests later spread to the Amhara, the country's second most populous ethnic group.
+Though demonstrations started among the Oromo, Ethiopia's biggest ethnic group, they later spread to the Amhara, the second most populous group.

-The government has denied that violence by the security forces is systemic, though a government spokesman told Al Jazeera recently that police officers "sometimes take the law into their own hands", and pledged an independent investigation.
+The government has denied that violence from the security forces is systemic, though a spokesman told Al Jazeera that police officers "sometimes take the law into their own hands", pledging an independent investigation.

-Authorities have blamed the unrest on opposition groups inside and outside of the country and what they have called "anti-peace" elements.
+Authorities have blamed opposition groups inside and outside of the country and what they have called "anti-peace" elements for the chaos.